App-Ringer/CheckNudityiOS/README.md

 ## Usage

-This 'Nudity' shows float value from 0 to 100.
+This 'CheckNudityPod' returns you a float value from 0 to 100 which tells you whether the image/video is safe for work or not.

-Step - Pass image to NudityModel's shared object
+Notation:
 ```
 SFW = Safe for work
 NSFW = Not Safe for work

 ```

+If you have image singla/multiple - Pass image(s) to below mentioned method:
 ```
    NudityModel.checkNudity(with: [Your-Image-Array]) { nsfwValue, sfwValue in
      print("nsfwValue: ", nsfwValue)
      print("nsfwValue: ", sfwValue)
   }